 Updated September 8, 2020

-Just like the nails on your hands and feet, geese have nails sheathed in keratin on their feet.
+Just like the nails on your hands and feet, Unless explicitly mentioned, we are referring to domesticated goose breeds, not wild geese, who may have unique needs not covered by this resource. have nails sheathed in keratin on their feet.
 And just like us, this consistently growing material needs to be maintained for their health.
-A goose in a sanctuary environment of frequent straw and dirt underfoot may not have enough rough surfaces to naturally wear down their nails, so you should plan to assess their nail length every time you conduct a goose health examination, but only trim their nails when necessary.
+A Unless explicitly mentioned, we are referring to domesticated goose breeds, not wild geese, who may have unique needs not covered by this resource. in a sanctuary environment of frequent straw and dirt underfoot may not have enough rough surfaces to naturally wear down their nails, so you should plan to assess their nail length every time you conduct a goose health examination, but only trim their nails when necessary.

 Signs You Should Step In